Ph.D. University of California, Los Angeles (2014)

 Anthropology of Food; Consumption; Inequality; Medical Anthropology; Race and Racism; Social Justice; Activism; Latin America and the Caribbean; Women and Gender Studies; Black/African American Studies

-In progress: Black Food Matters, Hanna Garth and Ashanté Reese, Eds.
+2020 Black Food Matters: Racial Justice in the Wake of Food Justice, Hanna Garth and Ashanté Reese, Eds.
 Minneapolis: University of Minnesota Press.

 2020 Food in Cuba: The Pursuit of a Decent Meal.
 (Stanford University Press)